cmoffroad/osmand-outdoor-explorer-plugin/README.md

 ### Plugin First-time Installation (Android only)

-- From your mobile browser, go to [Web Preview.](https://www.cmoffroad.com/osmand-offroad-survey-plugin-preview/) and click on Download.
+- From your mobile browser, login via OpenStreetMap to [Web Preview.](https://www.cmoffroad.com/osmand-offroad-survey-plugin-preview/) and click on Download.
 - Once download is complete, click on Open.
 - OsmAnd should automatically open and inform you the plugin has been successfully added.
 - Wait a few seconds for Suggested maps to show up (standard, contour lines, hillshade)